 How UK SMEs can avoid nasty surprises before signing a deal

-Good preparation protects value.
-It also gives owners more control over the story buyers tell themselves about the business.
+Good preparation protects your business valuation.
+It gives you total control over the financial story buyers tell themselves about your company.

 Keep debtor days, stock, and payables under control